Advising and Assessment

 Choosing an advisor

-Graduate Students are free to choose an advisor from amongst the tenure-related faculty at any point in their graduate career, but must do so by the time they begin their Literature Review (generally spring of year 3).
+Graduate Students are free to choose an advisor from amongst the tenure-related faculty at any point in their graduate career; however, doctoral students must do so by the time they begin their Literature Review (generally spring of year 3).
 The faculty member must agree to be the student’s advisor.
 Keep in mind: the department recommends that you not work with the same faculty members for your History Paper (fall and winter, year 3) and your dissertation.

 Assessment of Student Progress